taylormaysmith/taylormaysmith/README.md

 - 👋 Hi, I’m @taylormaysmith
-- 👀 I’m interested in increasing access to education, technology and resources for those incarcerated.
+- 👀 I’m interested in increasing access to education and resources through technology for those incarcerated.
 - 📫 How to reach me - taymsmi@gmail.com

 <!---